Representation theory of finite groups through (basic) algebraic geometry

 and the multiplication is given by

 where

 Hence, the right multiplication by $x_1v_1+x_2v_2+x_3v_3+x_4v_4$ has a rank at most two if and only if the matrix

-has rank at most three.
-One can see that this is equivalent to the vanishing of $x_1^2+x_1x_2+x_2^2-x_3^2-x_3x_4-x_4^2$.
+has rank at most two.
+One can see that this is equivalent to the vanishing of $x_1^2+x_1x_2+x_2^2-x_3^2-x_3x_4-x_4^2$ (which is in fact the square root of the determinant of the above matrix).
 From Proposition \findrepresentation, the representation $V$ we are looking for is isomorphic to the product of an element of rank one in $\beta_3K(S_3)$ with $K(S_3)$.
 For example, $v_2+v_3=1+e_{(1 2)}-e_{(1 3)}-e_{(1 3 2)}$ has rank one.
 This is the particular {\it Young symmetrizer} (see \S6.1 of \FultonHarris) used to understand all the irreducible representations of the symmetric groups.
 In fact, this is the standard way to prove that $\tilde\rho$ is surjective for any representation of any symmetric group (see also \LuxPahlings\ Theorem 3.3.8).

+The reader maybe noticed that the coefficient of $1$ in the denominator of each $\beta_1$ above coincided exactly with the dimension of $\beta_iK(S_3)$.
+Of course this is not a coincidence, and it is implicitely related to the classical theory of characters (the character table of $S_3$ in Example \exampleSthree, hidden in the coordinates of the points or in the coefficients of the nilpotent elements, i.e. in the columns and rows respectively of the matrices $A$ and $B$).
+We will study this relation more closely.
+For the time being, a first step is the following: